ZhongUncle/mem_disk_speedtest_in_C/README.md

 # mem_disk_speedtest
-CLI tool to measure speed of memory and disk.
+CLI tool to measure speed of memory and disk using pure C.

 ## Usage
 Just use below command to create directory `bin` and build project: